Serving snowmobilers is the priority of our club. Please support us by taking your trail permit with us.

 - 65 $ for a 1-day trail permit

 Some useful information to know about the annual trail permit

 - – If the holder of a trail permit has more than one snowmobile, he (she) must have a trail permit for each snowmobile that he (she) wishes to use on the trails.

 - – There is no discount for the purchase of a trail permit for a second snowmobile or more.

 - – The best time to purchase a trail permit is before December 9th each year.
 This is the only time throughout the year the presale discount applies ($80 less for the 2019-2020 season).
 Subsequently, the price does not change until the last day of the season.

 - – There are no mid-season or late season discounts.

 - – The trail permits are available from late September to the last day of the season, in early April.

 - – The trail permits are valid from the date of purchase until October 1st.
 If the trail permit is purchased between September and October 1st, it is valid only from October 1 (this also applies to the liability insurance included).

 - – If you are buying a snowmobile that already has a trail permit, the permit becomes void for you.
 The former owner may transfer it to another snowmobile he (she) has, but you need to purchase a new trail permit if you want to use the trails with this sled.

-- – All Quebec snowmobile clubs are governed by the same rules and are required to sell the trail permits at the same price.
+- – All Quebec snowmobile clubs are governed by the same rules and the FCMQ web site is the only place where you can buy your trail permit.

 Trail permits for a day, three days or a week

 If you purchase a trail permit for a period of one day, three days or a week, some special rules apply.
 These rules are the same everywhere in Quebec and are applied by the clubs of the FCMQ.

 - – Like the annual trail permit, these trail permits are valid throughout Quebec.
 During their period of validity, you can ride on all trails maintained by the network of clubs of the FCMQ.